-- Domestic-type wastes will be collected and disposed of by a licensed waste disposal contractor, with recyclable materials separated, where possible. - Waste oils from maintenance activities are pumped from equipment to bunded storage tanks or removed from site by licensed waste disposal contractor. - Sewage is managed via onsite facilities serviced by licensed contractors. - Prior to decommissioning, soil assessment will be undertaken to identify potential land contamination.
-Should contamination be identified, consideration will be given to the remediation and management of contaminated soil on-site. - During decommissioning, hazardous materials (hydrocarbons and chemicals) will be managed and stored in accordance with the approved site waste management strategies.
-Removal of hazardous materials will be undertaken by a licensed waste disposal contractor and disposed / recycled at a licensed waste facility.
+Domestic-type wastes will be collected and disposed of by a licensed waste disposal contractor, with recyclable materials separated, where possible.
+Waste oils from maintenance activities are pumped from equipment to bunded storage tanks and removed from site by a service truck.
+Sewage is managed via onsite facilities serviced by licensed contractors.
+Prior to decommissioning, Phase 1 and 2 Assessments will be undertaken to identify potential land contamination.
+Should contamination be identified, consideration will be given to the remediation and management of contaminated soil onsite.